Laf111/CEMU-Batch-Framework/README.md

 - GPU Cache backup/restore per game (AMD, NVIDIA / OpenGL, Vulkan);

-- Automatic GPU Cache cleanup when updating display drivers (CEMU leaves the old OpenGL cache);
+- Automatic GLCache cleanup when updating display drivers (CEMU leaves the old one);

 - Secure CEMU threads by using a lock file (Though you won't be able to open multiple instances at once);